Eddevinc/files2/wvd-in-a-day/04-Create-Session-Hosts.md

 ### **Task 1: Deploy 2 Windows 10 Enterprise multi-session Session Hosts to ‘Pooled’ Host Pool**

-We will be creating two session hosts i.e. WVD-HP01-SH-0 and WVD-HP01-SH-1 under WVD-HP-01 host pool which is of pooled type.
+In this task we will be creating two session hosts i.e. WVD-HP01-SH-0 and WVD-HP01-SH-1 under WVD-HP-01 host pool which is of pooled type.

-1. Navigate to Azure portal, then search for **Windows** in search bar and select **Windows Virtual Desktop**.
+1. Navigate to Azure portal, then search for **Windows** in search bar and select **Windows Virtual Desktop** from the suggestions.

    ![ws name.](media/y.png)